New NHTSA chief: Agency to scrutinize auto-driver technology

 In an interview Wednesday, Steven Cliff, who was confirmed last month as head of the National Highway Traffic Safety Administration, said the agency is assessing crash data recently reported by automakers and tech companies.

-Before developing any new federal standards, Cliff said, NHTSA wants to to better understand how driver-assist and autonomous technology should perform.
+Before developing any new federal standards, Cliff said, NHTSA wants to better understand how the new technology should perform.

 Cliff spoke Wednesday to The Associated Press in his first on-the-record interview since being confirmed by the Senate.